dabeaz/curio/docs/reference.rst

 .. asyncmethod:: Lock.release()

    Release the lock, decrementing the rerecurtion level by 1.
 If recursion level reaches 0, the lock is unlocked.
-Can only be called by the owner task.
+Raises ``RuntimeError`` if called not by the owner or if lock is not locked.

 .. method:: Lock.locked()